axelarnetwork/axelar-contract-deployments/xrpl/docs/link-token.md

 ```

 ### 6. XRPL Token Instance Registration
-CHAIN is the case sensitive value from the axelardId field in the `axelar-chains-config/info/<env>.json` for the source chain where token is originally deployed.
+CHAIN is the case sensitive value from the `axelardId` field in the `axelar-chains-config/info/<env>.json` for the source chain where token is originally deployed.
+E.g. `Ethereum` and `xrpl` on mainnet

 **_NOTE:_**
 The decimal precision of `15` is hardcoded to avoid double scaling between the XRPL contracts and ITS Hub.
 Future release of XRPL contracts will use the ITS Hub instance directly.